 No restaurant (or recipe) can claim to offer 'Authentic Valencian Paella' if they don't include these 10 ingredients.
 Although, there are also some small variations allowed, as they can include:

-Our recipe comes from Laurent’s friend’s mum, Maria Jesus Vallejo Ramos.
-It makes is the most delicious paella in the world.
+Our recipe comes from a good friend of mine's mum, Maria Jesus Vallejo Ramos - the most delicious paella in the world.

 Please note that this dish is best prepared in a paellera (a proper paella pan) on a cooker/fire/burner which delivers even heat across the entire base of the pan.
 However, if you are dipping your toes into paella for the first time the instructions here work for a normal, large, saucepan.
 If it works for you, you will hopefully invest in a paella pan and then invite us all round for supper.